Gilles Dreyfus

-Gilles Dreyfus (born 24 May 1951) is a French cardiac surgeon.
+Gilles Dreyfus (born 24 May 1951) is a French cardiac surgeon specializing in mitral valve repair, heart transplantation, and cardiac assist devices.
+He trained under Alain Carpentier at the Broussais Hospital in Paris and Norman E. Shumway at Stanford University, before holding senior surgical positions in France, the United Kingdom, and Monaco.

+Over the course of his career, Dreyfus held positions at the Broussais Hospital, the Foch Hospital, and the Harefield Hospital in London, where he served as director of cardio-thoracic surgery and transplantation.
+In 2010, he was appointed Medical Director of the Cardio-thoracic center of Monaco.
+He was nominated Professor of Cardiovascular Surgery in 1989 and later Professor of cardio-thoracic surgery at Imperial College School of Medicine.

+His research contributions include the first mitral valve repair in acute endocarditis, the development of the total heart transplant technique, and a landmark 2003 study on tricuspid annulus dilation that influenced the guidelines of the American College of Cardiology, American Heart Association, and European Society of Cardiology.
+He was made a Knight of the Légion d'honneur in 2001.

 Education

 Gilles Dreyfus graduated from the Medical Faculty of Paris (Paris V, CHU Broussais – Hotel Dieu).
-From 1978 to 1983 he was Resident in cardiac surgery at the Hôpitaux de Paris, where he was trained in adult and congenital cardiac surgery guided by Professors Binet, Dubost, Guilmet and Neveux.
+From 1978 to 1983 he was Resident in cardiac surgery at the Hôpitaux de Paris, where he was trained in adult and congenital cardiac surgery guided by Binet, Dubost, Guilmet and Neveux.

-From October 1983 to 1987, he was the Chef de Clinique for Professor Alain Carpentier, senior resident and staff surgeon at the Broussais Hospital.
-From 1987 to 1989, he was Consultant surgeon of the Hôpitaux de Paris, working with Professor Carpentier.
-In 1983, he trained for 6 months at the University of Stanford to specialize in heart and lung transplantation with Professor N.Shumway.
-Back in Paris, he started a transplant program at the Broussais Hospital, in the department headed by Professor Carpentier.
+From October 1983 to 1987, he was the Chef de Clinique for Alain Carpentier, senior resident and staff surgeon at the Broussais Hospital.
+From 1987 to 1989, he was Consultant surgeon of the Hôpitaux de Paris, working with Carpentier.
+In 1983, he trained for 6 months at the University of Stanford to specialize in heart and lung transplantation with N.Shumway.
+Back in Paris, he started a transplant program at the Broussais Hospital, in the department headed by Carpentier.

 In 1989 he became Professor of Cardio-vascular Surgery.

 Career

 Broussais Hospital, 1983-1989

-Gilles Dreyfus started as senior resident/assistant surgeon, before becoming staff surgeon of Professor Carpentier.
-He acquired a specific training in mitral valve repair and developed new surgical techniques in valve repair with Professor Carpentier, in particular he performed the first mitral valve repair in case of acute endocarditis and he published an article on innovative surgical procedures.
-He also improved the transplant program at the Broussais Hospital, started by Professor Dubost and discontinued after 4 patients.
+Gilles Dreyfus started as senior resident/assistant surgeon, before becoming staff surgeon of Carpentier.
+He acquired a specific training in mitral valve repair and developed new surgical techniques in valve repair with Carpentier, in particular he performed the first mitral valve repair in case of acute endocarditis and he published an article on innovative surgical procedures.
+He also improved the transplant program at the Broussais Hospital, started by Dubost and discontinued after 4 patients.
 The program developed rapidly: from 1984 to 1989, more than 200 heart transplants were performed at the Broussais Hospital.
 An artificial heart project as a bridge to transplant was also developed.

-In 1986, he helped Professor Carpentier perform the first artificial heart implant in Europe.
+In 1986, he helped Carpentier perform the first artificial heart implant in Europe.
 During his stay at the Broussais Hospital, Gilles Dreyfus published several articles on heart transplant, such as Total orthotopic heart transplant: an alternative to the standard technique (Annals of Thoracic Surgery 1991), where he described a new technique called total heart transplant.

-He was nominated Professor of Cardiovascular Surgery in 1989 by Professor Alain Carpentier.
+He was nominated Professor of Cardiovascular Surgery in 1989 by Alain Carpentier.